kaijli/Demultiplex/Assignment-the-first/Answers.md

 2. Per-base NT distribution
     1. Use markdown to insert your 4 histograms here.
     2. What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis, respectively?
 Justify your answer.
+    A quality score above 30 is a good cutoff for index and biological reads because it's a standard cutoff for higher quality reads.

     3. How many indexes have undetermined (N) base calls?
 (Utilize your command line tool knowledge.
 Submit the command(s) you used.
 CHALLENGE: use a one-line command)

 ## Part 2